 - Health and wellness programs designed to help you stay strong and healthy

-- Beautiful common areas where you can socialize and entertain
+- Homelike common areas where you can socialize and entertain

-- Peace of mind knowing staff members are available 24 hours a day, seven days a week
+- Peace of mind knowing staff members are available 24/7

 Affording Continuing Care Retirement Community Could Be Easier Than You Imagine

-Selling your home or using personal investments are two options to consider when planning to afford senior living.
-It's important to weigh the pros and cons of each option and carefully consider how much money you will need to cover the cost of living in a CCRC.
-Consulting with financial advisors or senior living specialists can help make an informed decision.
+Selling your home or using personal investments are two options to consider when considering senior living.
+It's important to weigh the pros and cons of each option for your personal budget.
+Consulting with financial advisors or senior living specialists can help you make an informed decision.

 Continuing care retirement communities give you multiple levels of care on a single campus.